daniel-orlov/quotes-server/docs/003_Potential_questions_and_answers_to_them.md

 + Add telemetry for more observability (currently there are logs, which are good, but not enough)
 + Add timeout middleware to server (to prevent hanging connections) — [this one](https://github.com/gin-contrib/timeout) seems nice
++ Make pipeline steps only run on relevant changes (currently all steps run on every change, which is not very efficient)
 + Improve CI/CD pipeline by adding continuous deployment to Cloud Run.

 ## My question is not listed here, what should I do?